PHD T-Shaped Induction Films

-This light-hearted internal engagement video series was created to support the launch of PHD’s new intranet.
+We developed this light-hearted internal engagement brand to support the launch of PHD’s new intranet and onboarding process.

-We were keen develop a character with warmth and personality, something that PHD employees could relate to.
-After working up a few routes, we opted to go with a simple, yet flexible core character using the PHD colour palette to differentiate individuals.
-They were gender agnostic, but free to wear clothes, use props and, even, change shape.
+The brief demanded a people-focused approach that was diverse and inclusive, so we proposed an engaging character route with warmth and personality.
+Something that PHD employees could relate to.
+After working up a few options, the client approved a simple, flexible core character using the PHD colour palette to differentiate individuals.
+They were gender agnostic, but free to wear clothes, use props and even change shape.

-As we started to work on the storyboard, we felt there was a strong sense of nostalgia in the character’s behaviour.
-Building on that, we chose actor Robert Ashby to provide a warm, knowing gravitas to the voiceover (a read that leant heavily on Arthur Lowe’s narration of the original Mr Men series!).
+After developing an initial set of characters and poses for use on and off screen, we worked up the main animation storyboards.
+The simplicity of the brand was designed to evoke a strong sense of nostalgia, harking back to childhood series of the 1980s.
+To further enhance this we chose actor Robert Ashby to provide a warm, knowing gravitas to the voiceover (a read that leant heavily on Arthur Lowe’s narration of the original Mr Men series!).

-The concept was a huge success, with PHD revisiting the characters in induction packs for new starters.
+The concept was a huge success, with PHD using the animations in full, as well as short gifs to focus campaign messaging.
+We also created character artwork for print and to use on collateral within induction packs for all new starters.